highkick05/nodebb-plugin-facebook/README.md

 # nodebb-plugin-facebook
 NodeBB Facebook Posts Plugin

 My first plugin for NodeBB.
-Embed's Facebook posts.
-I like simplicity with posting, this makes it easier to publish Facebook content.
+Adds simplicity to publishing Facebook content.

 Step 1:
 Paste this in your NodeBB theme's header template directly after the <body> property.